Do You Need Car Insurance to Drive?

 What Happens If You Drive Without Insurance?

-Driving without insurance is a misdemeanor in most states and carries penalties that cost more than a policy does.
-Most states impose fines, suspend your license and registration and require an SR-22 filing before you can drive again.
+Driving without insurance is a misdemeanor in most states.
+The financial cost of the penalties usually exceeds what a policy would've cost.
+Most states fine uninsured drivers, suspend licenses and registrations and require an SR-22 filing before driving is legal again.

-Drivers without a vehicle of their own may need [non-owner SR-22 insurance](non-owner SR-22 insurance) to meet filing requirements.
-If your coverage is cancelled involuntarily, the steps are different.
-See what to do if your car insurance is cancelled
+Drivers without a vehicle of their own may need non-owner SR-22 insurance to meet filing requirements.
+If your coverage is canceled involuntarily, the steps are different.

 Penalty